 (Cushion made from embroidered fabric from the New Chinese inspired Maoming collection at Pierre Frey)

-Helen came across a great website called blablacar.co.uk.
-It matches people who have cars with passengers looking to go to the same destination.
+Helen came across a great website called blablacar.co.uk that matches people who have cars with passengers looking to go to the same destination.
 People do generally enjoy chatting and getting to know each other, even if they are complete strangers.
 This all pays for Helen’s petrol and enables other people to enjoy much cheaper (than train) journeys to and from the capital.
 Really rather fab.

 Gardening is a passion for both Helen and John.
 They have created an L-shaped garden oasis up against the textural old walls of their neighbour’s house – who also happens to be Helen’s mother Patricia.
 Helen, her sister Kate and parents lived abroad for many years in various countries from North and South America to the Middle East as well as London but they have all been settled in Cornwall and Hampshire for several years now.